 - Benefit for a needy disabled person is paid to a disabled person whose certified degree of disability is at least 50% and who fulfills the criteria pertaining to income and earning capacity.
 The benefit to a needy disabled person is paid in lieu of a disability benefit, and the eligibility for this benefit, for a maximum of one year, is determined by an NII committee. - Benefit for the disabled lacking a means of livelihood is paid to a disabled person whose degree of temporary or permanent disability is at least 10%, and who fulfills particular criteria pertaining to income and efforts to seek employment.
-The eligibility for this benefit is determined by a special committee and is paid in lieu of a disability benefit (depending upon the degree of disability) for a limited period only.

-- Benefit for a person disabled by a hostile action who subsequently died entitles the family member named the beneficiary by the disabled victim to continue receiving the benefit for a period of three years. - 3.
-Medical treatment Medical treatment includes hospitalization, treatment in a clinic, including dental treatment for damage caused as a result of the attack, medicines, auxiliary medical instruments, convalescence and medical rehabilitation.
+The eligibility for this benefit is determined by a special committee and is paid in lieu of a disability benefit (depending upon the degree of disability) for a limited period only. - Benefit for a person disabled by a hostile action who subsequently died entitles the family member named the beneficiary by the disabled victim to continue receiving the benefit for a period of three years. - 3.
+Medical treatment Medical treatment includes hospitalization, treatment in a clinic, including dental treatment for damage caused by the attack, medicines, auxiliary medical instruments, convalescence and medical rehabilitation.
 Treatment is provided on the basis of the NII's authorization that the injury is recognized as an injury caused by a hostile action and on the basis of a financial commitment from the NII.

-Treatment is provided by State-authorized medical services, which are the government's health services and sick funds recognized as authorized medical services.
+- Treatment is provided by state-authorized medical services, which are the government's health services and sick funds.
 First aid is provided to the injured victim by the first-aid organization Magen David Adom and by any physician or medical institution in the vicinity of the scene of the attack.
-Medical treatment to disabled persons whose degree of disability is up to 19% is provided by the sick funds under the National Health Insurance Law.

-- 4. Vocational and economic rehabilitation is intended to assist with the rehabilitation of a disabled person lacking a profession or needing retraining due to his disability, or as a result of layoffs at his workplace.
-Anyone with a degree of disability of at least 20%, who has not received funding for studies from the NII, may receive NII assistance in the founding of his own business or in the establishment of an existing independent business.
-Such business must be economically viable and compatible with the disabled person's capabilities, knowhow and physical limitations. - Dependents' benefit is paid to the survivors of a person killed during hostile actions.
+Medical treatment to disabled persons whose degree of disability is up to 19% is provided by the sick funds under the National Health Insurance Law. - 4.
+Vocational and economic rehabilitation is intended to assist with the rehabilitation of a disabled person lacking a profession or needing retraining due to his disability, or as a result of layoffs at his workplace.
+Anyone with a degree of disability of at least 20%, who has not received funding for studies from the NII, may receive NII assistance to launch his own business or to put an existing independent business on firmer ground.
+Such a business must be economically viable and compatible with the disabled person's capabilities, know-how and physical limitations. - 5.
+Dependents' benefit is paid to the survivors of a person killed in a hostile action.

-Widowers, widows and orphans are eligible for a permanent monthly benefit.
+A monthly benefit - is paid to widowers, widows and orphans.
 The amount of the benefit is calculated as a percentage of the salaries of civil servants, to which fringe benefits are added as a monthly grossed-up payment.
-The rate of the benefit for a widow/widower is determined according to the age of the widow/er and, if they have dependent children, also according to the ages of their children.
-The increment in respect of children continues to be paid as long as the child is serving his mandatory military service, even if he has already reached the age of 21.
-Once the child completes his mandatory military service, the widow/ widower receives the same benefit as that paid to those with adult children.
+The rate of the benefit for a widow/widower is determined by the age of the widow/er and, if they have dependent children, also by the ages of their children.
+The increment for children continues to be paid as long as the child is serving his mandatory military service, even if he has already reached the age of 21.
+Once the child completes his mandatory military service, the widow/widower receives the same benefit as that paid to those with adult children.
 In special cases, orphans receive increased rates.